Written by William G. Handlos, P.E.

 Some municipal and state regulations continue to deem aggregate surfaces as impervious.
 This is due to inertia and old school thinking and it is past time to change these outdated standards.
 With the help of engineered high density polyethylene containment products, such as the GEOPAVE® porous paving system, OBGC porous aggregate can be stabilized to offer a highly porous, strong, abrasion resistant, rut proof, aesthetically pleasing and inexpensive alternative to porous asphalt or pervious concrete.

 Injection molded and designed specifically for use with open aggregate designs, this system confines the otherwise unruly OGBC to individual cells with an attractive herringbone wall pattern that is designed to be seen and is reminiscent of a paver system.
 Resistant to frost heave when placed over an OGBC base for storage or sandy soils for fast infiltration, the system gives a very low cost alternative that is highly sought after by those municipalities seeking to meet demanding stormwater goals.

-Check to see if your local or state regulations allow for Porous Aggregate Systems and, if not; send a note to email@example.com with your location, the regulation, and a contact at the agency.
-I will follow up on all requests personally.
+Check to see if your local or state regulations allow for Porous Aggregate Systems and, if not; send a note to firstname.lastname@example.org with your location, the regulation, and a contact at the agency.
+We will follow up on all requests personally.